January 14, 2011 | Ascentis

 What to Look for in a Payroll System, Part 2

 Payroll as part of a complete workforce management solution

 Robust reporting capabilities

 As we mentioned in the previous post, choosing a new payroll system (or HRIS, or Time and Attendance) system can be a scary undertaking for many organizations.
 If you've previously had a system that didn't work so well for you, or where the integration was a nightmare, or was incredibly costly, you can be really intimidated by the idea of starting all over again.
 Or perhaps you've never had a system, and you're not entirely sure where to start.

 These are concerns we've heard from our customers in the past.
 We want to reassure you that with the right questions asked, you're well on your way to finding the right provider for you.

 Proven track record with customer references

 How long has the payroll provider been around?
 Choose a provider that is experienced and reputable.
 You don’t want to be risking your payroll with a newbie.
-Can the provider give customer references?
+Can the provider give client testimonials?
 Actual customers are going to know all the great things about the payroll system AND all the warts.
 The opinions of actual customers are going to be your best indicator that a payroll provider knows what it is doing and provides excellent customer service.

 Dedicated payroll experts to support you